Insights from the Marketing Nation Summit

 Over the course of four days, we sought to answer those questions as well as gain new perspectives on different marketing techniques, approaches, and software available.
 There were two key learnings that our group came away with: account based marketing and authenticity.

 Key Learning: The Rise of Account Based Marketing

 Though the official theme of the conference was tomorrow’s marketer, you could have easily said that account based marketing (ABM) was the true theme.
-To give a quick overview, ABM involves naming your company’s top accounts or opportunities in the pipeline then creating personalized campaigned to close those accounts.
+To give a quick overview, ABM involves naming your company’s top accounts or opportunities in the pipeline then creating personalized campaigns to close those accounts.
 It doesn’t replace any inbound marketing that a company currently uses but instead is an important add-on for strategic accounts.

 As Rick, one of our marketers from AssetWorks, put it, “instead of communicating blanket messages, tomorrow’s marketer should be thinking about specific accounts and the messages and highlighted content that create the most valuable experience for each customer.”

 ABM reinforces the need to build meaningful relationships with customers and focus in on their specific needs.
 Concentrate on your customer’s pain points and aim to solve those with your solutions.

 One of the keynote speakers was actor Will Smith.
 Though an entertainer, Smith admitted that he sees himself more as a marketer.
 He has several messages for the crowd of over 5,000 marketers, but one of his key points was the need to be authentic.
 Technology has made it impossible to be inauthentic these days.